sbip-sg/anomaly-detection/README.md

 The input data is transaction hash starting with "0x".

-Data structure should be like a file in which each line is a transaction hash.

 ## How to process?
 ``` bash
 python pipeline.py <txhash> <chain> -o